brandonho667/brandonho667/README.md

 # What's up

 ### I'm Brandon, an avid backpacker/outdoorsman and robotics kid 4 life 😄.
-Currently vibin' :sunglasses:
+Currently vibin' at UCSD :sunglasses:

 <!--
 **brandonho667/brandonho667** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.